rickhenderson/IntroToMarketing/Ch 2 What is Marketing.md

 The 5 Core Concepts are:
 * (1) needs, wants, and demands; (2) market offerings (products, services, and experiences); (3) value and satisfaction; (4) exchanges and relationships; and (5) markets.

+*market myopia*: getting lost in products and forgetting about the needs and experience of customers

+A product is just a tool for solving a problem.